 Guildmaster: Kasey Moran

 The Guild of St. Ives – The Townsfolke

-The Saint Ives Historical Society (Guild of St. Ives) is celebrating its 25th year!
-As you enter the faire, our townsfolk are busy about their daily activities.
-Watch our skilled craftspeople as they spin thread, throw pottery, and craft jewelry, and gaze at the flirtatious women on the Bell’s porch.
-Listen to the sounds of our lusty blacksmiths as they forge hot iron, and the musicians as they play and sing lively Renaissance songs at the Queen’s Cup Tavern.
-Feel the handwoven wool and linen cloth and braid created in front of you by our master weavers, and take a hand to join in a spontaneous street dance of Sellenger’s Round.
-Have a word with our street folk, who always have time for a friendly greeting (as well as a ready quip).
-We are tremendously excited at the prospect of a visit from our beloved Queen, Elizabeth!
-Smell the fine aroma of sixteenth century baking from our cookyard; do all this, and before you know it, the Guild of St. Ives will have transported you to the streets of Deptford during the Elizabethan Renaissance on the morning of our spring Pleasure Faire…
+The Saint Ives Historical Society (Guild of St. Ives) is celebrating more than a quarter-century at the Renaissance Pleasure Faire!
+As you enter the Faire, you will see our townsfolk busy about their daily activities.
+Watch our skilled craftspeople as they spin thread, throw pottery, and create jewelry.
+Feel the hand-woven wool and linen cloth and braid created in front of you by our master weavers.
+Trade flirtatious quips with the lovely ladies of the Bell.
+Watch for dubious characters lurking in the village byways, and cheer on our intrepid Constables as they keep Deptford safe.
+Hark to the ring of hammers and the lusty voices of the smiths as they pound hot iron into tools and weapons.
+Listen to the musicians as they play and sing lively Renaissance songs at the Rose & Keys Inn.
+Play a game with the locals or join in a spontaneous street dance of Sellenger’s Round.
+Have a word with our street folk, who always have time for a friendly greeting or entertaining tale.
+Smell the fine aroma of sixteenth-century baking from our cookyard.
+Share our excitement at the prospect of a visit from our beloved Queen Elizabeth!
+Do all this and before you know it the Guild of St. Ives will have transported you to the streets of Deptford during the Elizabethan Renaissance on the morning of our spring Pleasure Faire.

 Visit our website at www.saintives.com

 Guildmaster: Josh Ritter

 Guild of St. Michael – The Military